soundasleep/jevon.org/wiki/chef.md

 [/code]

 The problem is that you are trying to replace a directory with a file.
 You should be using `path "/var/www/phpinfo.php"` instead, that way it will just replace the file.

+==had an error: LoadError: cannot load such file -- mysql==

+If you are getting this while trying to execute `mysql_database()`, then you may not be loading the `database::mysql` recipe in your recipe.

 [[Category:Chef]]